guettli/programming-guidelines/README.rst

 Where to not use PostgreSQL?
 ............................

-* For embedded systems SQLite fits better
+* For embedded systems SQLite may fit better
+  * Prefer SQLite if there will only be one process accessing the database at a time.
+As soon as there are multiple users/connections, you need to consider going elsewhere
 * TB-scale full text search systems.
 * Caching or high performance job queues: Redis fits better.
 * Go with the flow: If you are wearing the admin hat (instead of the dev hat), and you should install (instead of develop) a product, then try the default db (sometimes MySQL) first.